-I take a look at what comics and animated cartoons should've entered public domain in 2020 (but didn't), from “The Avengers” to “Tennessee Tuxedo.”
+A look at what cartoons and comics should've entered public domain in 2020 (but of course, didn't).

 I’ve previously written about different decades in animation, from the 70s through the 2010s.
 However, I didn’t get around to covering the 1960s, the first full decade of TV

 On the heels of my post about the most popular or familiar superheroes, I thought I’d tackle a similar one about Western animation.
 Specifically, what are the most famous or popular